allen-cell-animated/cell-catalog/src/pages/cell-line/AICS-59-36/index.md

 donor_plasmid: https://www.addgene.org/The_Allen_Institute_for_Cell_Science/
 eu_hpsc_reg: https://hpscreg.eu/cell-line/UCSFi001-A-33
 images_and_videos:
+  images:
+    - image: single_plane_image_cl36.jpg
+      caption: "Single, mid-level plane of cells in a live hiPS cell colony expressing mEGFP-tagged Sec61 beta and mTagRFP-T-tagged lamin B1.
+Panels show individual channels for Sec61 beta (left) and lamin B1 (middle) and the overlay of the two (right).
+Imaged region captures cells at different stages of the cell cycle to highlight cell cycle-dependent variation in co-localization of Sec61 beta and Lamin B1.
+Cells were imaged in 3D on a spinning-disk confocal microscope.
+Scale bar, 5 µm. "
+    - image: AICS-59DualSec-LMNB1cl.jpg
+    - image: Western blot documentation SEC61B_LMNB1 final clone only_final.jpg
+    - image: SEC61B_LMNB1_dual_clone36_20181213.jpg
+    - image: Main_cell_line_morphology.jpg
+      caption: "Viability and colony formation photographed 4 days post-thaw at 4X magnification.
+Cells were treated with ROCK inhibitor for 24 hrs post-thaw."
   videos:
     - video: https://player.vimeo.com/video/307597511
       caption: "Z-stack of a live hiPS cell colony expressing mEGFP-tagged Sec61 beta and mTagRFP-T-tagged lamin B1.
 Panels show individual channels for Sec61 beta (left) and lamin B1 (middle) and the overlay of the two (right).
 Cells were imaged in 3D on a spinning-disk confocal microscope.
 Movie starts at the bottom of the cells and ends at the top.
 Scale bar, 5µm."